anvaka/generator-an/README.md

 gulp
 ```

-This will start a dev server on a random port.
-If you want to run dev server on
+This will start a dev server on a semi-random port (port is based on gulpfile
-the same port you can do
+path).
+If you want to run dev server on the same port you can do

 ```
 gulp -p 31337